Crafting a Compelling Message with Power Words [SEO Ranking Tips]

 When working on SEO, you've most likely heard the term "keywords" being thrown around at every opportunity imaginable, and not without reason.
-Keywords are the foundation on which you connect your content to a search engine.
+Keyword research is the foundation for connecting your content to a search engine.
 They are the bridge between the substance of your content and its potential audience.
 Keywords aren't everything, though.
-They will make your page pop up on a Google search, but they are usually not enough to make whoever sees them click.
+They will make your page pop up on a Google search, but they are usually insufficient to make whoever sees them click.
 That's where power words come in handy, and you'll be on your way to becoming an expert blogger.

 Power words appeal to that which keywords cannot: emotions.
-They aren't the content itself, but they emotionally engage the reader (positively or negatively) in a way that makes your link or title more attractive.
-Power words are typically classified based on which emotion they appeal to:
+They emotionally engage the reader (positively or negatively) in a way that makes your link or title more attractive.
+Terms are typically classified based on which emotion they appeal to:

-Fear is one of the most potent emotions when it comes to capturing a person's attention and motivating them to take action.
+Fear is one of the most potent emotions when capturing a person's attention and motivating them to take action.
 Targeting fear relies on our basic survival instincts as humans, which is why it's so effective.

-Power words are so good at what they do, that merely rewriting a sentence and adding in some power words will instantly make it more emotionally impactful.
+Power words are so good at what they do that merely rewriting a sentence and adding some of them will instantly make it more emotionally impactful.
 Here's an example.
 Say you have an article titled:

 "10 Things to not do as a Startup Company"